KFreund91/CrimeTimeProject/README.md

 # CrimeTimeProject

 Our group was interested in examining information involving personal victimizations in the U.S. Over the course of two weeks, data was gathered, cleaned, and loaded in a SQL database.
-The data was then served using a flask app and a website was created using HTMl and JavaScript.
+The data was then served using a flask app and a website was created using HTML and JavaScript.

 Phase One: ETL